Jim Crow Museum

 The mission of the Jim Crow Museum is straightforward: use items of intolerance to teach tolerance.
 We examine the historical patterns of race relations and the origins and consequences of racist depictions.
 The aim is to engage visitors in open and honest dialogues about this country's racial history.
 We are not afraid to talk about race and racism; we are afraid not to.
 I continue to deliver public presentations at high schools and colleges.
 Race relations suffer when discussions of race and racism are verboten.
 High schools that "sincerely" include race, racism, and diversity in their curriculums increase tolerance for others.
 It is relatively easy to identify those high schools that are afraid or unwilling to honestly examine race and racism.
 There you will find a 1950s-like pattern of everyday race relations.
 Racial stereotypes will dominate, though they may go unspoken.
 Inevitably, there will be a "racial incident," -- a racial slur hurled, a fight blamed on "the other," -- and there will be no relevant foundation laid for dealing with the problem, other than hiring me or a similar "diversity consultant" to restore order.
 The Jim Crow Museum is founded on the belief that open, honest, even painful discussions about race are necessary to avoid yesterday's mistakes.

 Our goal is not to shock visitors.
 A thick naivet'e about America's past permeates this country.
-Many Americans understand historical racism mainly as a general abstraction: Racism existed; it was bad, though probably not as bad as blacks and other minorities claim.
+Many Americans understand historical racism mainly as a general abstraction: Racism existed; it was bad, though probably not as bad as black people and other minorities claim.
 A confrontation with the visual evidence of racism -- especially thousands of items in a small room -- is frequently shocking, even painful.
 In the late 1800s traveling carnivals and amusement parks sometimes included a game called "Hit the Coon."
 A black man would stick his head through a hole in a painted canvas; the background was a plantation scene.
 White patrons would throw balls -- and in especially brutal instances, rocks -- at the black man's head to win prizes.
 A person living in the 21st century who sees that banner or a reproduction gets a glimpse of what it was like to be a black man in the early years of Jim Crow.

 Some truths are painful

 Anger is a necessary leg on many journeys, but it cannot be the destination.
-My anger reached its apex when I read The Turner Diaries (1978), written by William L. Pierce, penname Andrew MacDonald.2 The book chronicles the "heroism" of white supremacists who overthrow the federal government, win a bloody race war, and establish a social order where whites rule.
-Blacks, other minorities, and the whites who support them are brutally, graphically killed.
+My anger reached its apex when I read The Turner Diaries (1978), written by William L. Pierce, penname Andrew MacDonald.2 The book chronicles the "heroism" of white supremacists who overthrow the federal government, win a bloody race war, and establish a social order where white people rule.
+Black people, other minorities, and the white people who support them are brutally, graphically killed.
 This book, arguably the most racist book produced in the second half of the 20th century, has influenced numerous racist organizations, including The Order and The Aryan Republican Army.
 Timothy McVeigh, convicted of the 1995 bombing of the Federal Building in Oklahoma City, was a fan of the book -- and his bombing was eerily similar to bombings described in The Turner Diaries.
 I made the mistake of reading it -- all 80,000 words -- in one day, while I was tired.
 It consumed me.

 Pierce, who holds a Ph.D. in physics from the University of Colorado, bonded with Nazis in the 1960s.
 That explains why he wrote the book, but why did it anger me so much?
 I had, after all, a basement full of racist memorabilia.
 I was raised in the segregated South.
 I remember the race riots on Davis Avenue in Mobile, Alabama.
 I was familiar with the many ways that you can call me a nigger and threaten to hurt me.
 The ideas in Pierce's book, though venomous, were not new to me.
 Yet, that book shook me.